 The school drive, entrance and Village Hall car park become very congested at the start and end of the school day, so we encourage all parents and children to walk, cycle or scoot to school whenever possible.
-We have a cycle shelter and children may bring bicycles or scooters to school.
+We have a cycle shelter and children who have a school cycle licence may bring bicycles or scooters to school.
 There is also further cycle/scooter parking in the courtyard.
 We have permission for parents to park their cars in the nearby Five Bells car park at drop-off/collection times.